 CAG Members may choose to recommend a candidate for the CAGF or they may wish to apply themselves.
 The deadline for applications is September 1 11:59 PM ET.

-CAGF Recipients at CDDW™ 2017 (left to right): Dr. David Armstrong (President), Dr. Daniel Sadowski, Dr. Anne Griffiths, Dr. James Gregor, Dr. Louis Liu (Chair, Admissions) (Absent: Dr. Maria Cino)
+CAGF Recipients at CDDW™ 2018 (left to right): Dr. Nicola Jones (President), Dr. Lana Bistritz, Dr. Donald MacIntosh, Dr. Wallace MacNaughton, Mr. Paul Sinclair, Dr. Louis Liu (Chair, Admissions)

 The Canadian Association of Gastroenterology Fellow (CAGF) distinction is an esteemed honour for CAG members who have demonstrated long-term commitment to the Association and to furthering the goals of advancing GI practice and research in Canada.
 This honour will thus be bestowed on a small number of CAG members each year.
 This award is not meant to detract from the CAG Distinguished Service Award, which is aimed at a single person, typically with national or international recognition.